-The night before the christening, Bella had said, she would relax in a bubble bath, and paint her nails red.
+The night before the christening, Laura had said, she would relax in a bubble bath, and paint her nails red.

-With no consideration of how hurtful that was to me.
+With no consideration how painful that tale was to me.